 Katya, “Good enough.”

 Mani comes home, it’s the middle of Mardi Gras, only one more weekend, Monday and Tuesday to endure.
 They been to see a couple of parades, can’t get into it though.
 One shooting on Canal Street, they don’t need the aggravation of drunks for plastic junk from a float.

 Ellen, “Yes, if they meet our price.
 I am waiting until the Mardi Gras mess is over with, let them stew a bit.
 There are at least two others that will work, we don’t have to have that one.”

 Tea is either discussion of the day or quiet reverie, today it’s reverie.
-Mani collects the cups and plates, takes them for a wash.
+Mani collects the cups and plates.
 Katja clicks on the news.
 She’s been following online to see if there is any progress on the murder.

 An anchor reads, “Less than two weeks after the gruesome beheading on Barracks Street, another young woman has been found decapitated.
 This one in a vacant rental apartment in Faubourg Marigny, adjacent to the French Quarter.
 No further details are available at this time, but the second beheading in two weeks is suggestive of terrorism or a serial killer.”

 Katja clicks off, she calls Gerard, “Haf you seen news?”

 “Just now, another one.
 They’ve made no progress on the first except to identify the girl.
 Haven’t released the name but she isn’t local.”